MarsMDK/NuMeTriS/README.md

 Please refer to the paper for further details.

 ## Installation
-DyGyS can be installed via [pip](https://pypi.org/project/NuMeTriS/).
+NuMeTriS can be installed via [pip](https://pypi.org/project/NuMeTriS/).
 You can do it from your terminal
 ```
     $ pip install NuMeTriS
 ```